Late Bronze Age collapse: Syria

 The West Semitic Arameans eventually superseded the earlier Amorites and people of Ugarit.
-The Arameans, together with the Phoenicians and the Syro-Hittite states came to dominate most of the region demographically; however, these people, and the Levant in general, were also conquered and dominated politically and militarily by the Middle Assyrian Empire until Assyria's withdrawal in the late 11th century, although the Assyrians continued to conduct military campaigns in the region.
-However, with the rise of the Neo-Assyrian Empire in the late 10th century, the entire region once again fell to Assyria.
+The Arameans, together with the Phoenicians and the Syro-Hittite states, came to dominate most of the region demographically; however, these people, and the Levant in general, were also conquered and dominated politically and militarily by the Middle Assyrian Empire until Assyria's withdrawal in the late 11th century BC, although the Assyrians continued to conduct military campaigns in the region.
+However, with the rise of the Neo-Assyrian Empire in the late 10th century BC, the entire region once again fell to Assyria.